couchbase/docker/generate/resources/couchbase-edge-server/README.md

 ```
 $ curl http://localhost:59840
-{"couchdb":"Welcome","vendor":{"name":"CouchbaseEdgeServer","version":"0.0.0 ()"},"version":"CouchbaseEdgeServer/0.0.0 () CouchbaseLiteCore/1.0.0 (21)"}
+{"couchdb":"Welcome","vendor":{"name":"Couchbase Edge Server","version":"1.0.0 (26; )"},"version":"CouchbaseEdgeServer/1.0.0 (26; ) CouchbaseLiteCore/0.0.0-EE (770a516a19d505b7+219a0c1909febc53)"}
 ```

-This setup is minimal and launches with an empty database, though any changes will be persisted.
+This setup is minimal and launches with an empty database that you are free to write to.
 Some key container paths are noted in the following diagram:

 ![Default Docker Layout](./diagrams/docker-nomount.png)